GAumala/blog/static/posts/2024-08-19-setting-up-new-ubuntu-vps.md

 I've been doing a lot of backend development this past few months and all my deployments so far have been with [Digital Ocean droplets]( https://www.digitalocean.com/products/droplets) running Ubuntu Linux.
-You can get a full Linux box in the cloud for cheap.
-I think it's pretty cool how much you can do with this, so I decided to write a little guide with all of the things that I might want/have to do every time I create a new droplet.
+I think it's pretty cool how much you can do with a Linux box in the cloud for so cheap, so I decided to write a little guide with all of the things that I might want/have to do every time I create a new droplet.

 <!--more-->